-This Prospectus consists of this Prospectus together with the Management Regulations, consisting of the General Section and the Specific Section, and shall, in cases of doubt, take precedence over the Key Information Document.
+The Prospectus consists of this Prospectus together with the Management Regulations and the overview of unit classes issued for the individual sub-funds and, in cases of doubt, takes precedence over the Key Information Document.
 It is only valid in conjunction with the last annual report of the Fund, whose reporting date must be no more than 16 months before this Prospectus.
 If the reporting date of the annual report is more than 8 months before the date of this Prospectus, a semi-annual report for the Fund must also be provided to investors.

-The Prospectus together with the Management Regulations and the Key Information Document as well as the respective annual and semi-annual reports are available free of charge from the Management Company, Depositary and any paying and information agent.
+The Prospectus, together with the Management Regulations, the overview of unit classes issued for the individual sub-funds and the Key Information Document, as well as the respective annual and semi-annual reports, are available free of charge from the Management Company, the Depositary and any paying and information agent.